Get to know all the Bears’ Day 3 draft picks

 Robinson played wide receiver at Miami as recently as 2019.
 He grew up in Canton, Ohio, and played quarterback in high school.
 He measures in a 6-foot-4, 253 pounds.
 Having played edge rusher for only two seasons, he may require some time to develop at the NFL level.

-“I consider myself to be really raw,” Robinson said.
+“I consider myself to be really, really raw,” Robinson said.
 “I’ve been working on some new stuff.
-I was a one-dimensional player [in college].
+I was a one-dimensional player, kind of.
+I only had one move throughout college.
 I wanted to add some power.”

+Bears scout Brendan Rehor said Robinson’s athletic ability is what stands out most, while noting that Robinson will have to improve against the run.

 Bears draft San Diego State offensive lineman Zachary Thomas with 186th overall pick